Frequently Asked Questions

 Who will be your adviser?

-Your FSEM instructor will act as your faculty adviser until you declare your major.
+You will be assigned an administrative adviser/dean, and your FSEM instructor will act as your faculty adviser until you declare your major.
 Once you declare your major, you will choose, or be assigned, a faculty adviser from the department of your major.

 What is the Areas of Inquiry requirement?